ryanrhymes/panns/README.md

 #### Load a panns index

 Previously generated index file can be loaded by calling `p.load('test.idx')`.
 Note that panns will automatically look or the file with the name `test.idx.npy` in the same folder of `test.idx`.
 So, please always put two genereated files together.
+For loading an index, you do not need to specify the dimensionality of the dataset in `PannsIndex(...)` since such information has been stored in the index file.

 ```python